 “United We Stand, Divided We Fall” was first popularized by Patrick Henry and has been a caution uttered many times in U.S. history.
 However, other than the Civil War, there has not been a time where this country has been so divided.

 If you're tired of watching the news, our failing government and the current state of our Union, then do something about it!
 This website discusses the issues that divide us -- the causes and potential solutions -- recognizing that each side has valid concerns and that by working together, we can take back control of our failing government through peaceful civic action and respectful discussion.
 Join the discussion and work to make sure the "Government of the People, by the People and For the People shall not perish from the Earth."
 Afterall, whether we like it or not, our future depends on it.

-Videos are posted on YouTube and explain the basic thinking involved behind the documents presented on this site.
+Videos are posted on Rumble and explain the basic thinking involved behind the documents presented on this site.
 Some of the videos are displayed here as well.
-In addition to the videos, you can comment and share the discussion on Parler (Twitter is for the birds!)
+In addition to the videos, you can comment and share the discussion on Parler (Twitter is for the birds!).

 Thank you so much for being part of this American community.

 The press and mainstream media are pushing an agenda and promoting fear to control how people think, instead of providing objective information for people to make decisions for themselves.
 Outright lies, half-truths and notable omissions are rampant and are used to persuade viewers.
 People need an objective & free press to effectively govern themselves.

 The integrity of our elections is absolutely essential in the administration of our republic.
 Without faith in this process, our society collapses.
 We should have a system that is beyond reproach and secure from tampering, foreign influence, gerrymandering and fraud.